 It might sound like you’re jumping the gun by thinking about an IRA while you’re in college.
 But an IRA can actually be a great opportunity to build your future savings if you’re earning money with a job, as many students are.
 An IRA allows you to defer taxes on any profits or dividends, and deduct your contributions from your taxable income, saving you money on taxes.
 Plus, the earlier you start investing in a tax-advantaged account, the longer you can use the power of compounding to max out your account.

 Those advantages can be an easy win for a little effort.

 The most important point for college students who are looking to invest is also the most urgent – get started today.
-The sooner you begin learning about the market, the sooner you can begin planning your financial future and understanding how you can build financial security.
+The sooner you begin learning about the market, the sooner you can begin planning your financial future.
 Students can begin with modest amounts of money and hopefully grow both their knowledge and their portfolio.